-In case the district court enters a decree dissolving a corporation, it shall be the duty of the clerk of the court to file a certified copy of the decree with the corporation commission [secretary of state].
-No fee shall be charged by the commission [secretary of state] for the filing thereof.
+In case the district court enters a decree dissolving a corporation, it shall be the duty of the clerk of the court to file a certified copy of the decree with the corporation commission [public regulation commission].
+No fee shall be charged by the commission for the filing thereof.